the-zammers/giga/help.txt

 To compile:
 0. Install libncurses5-dev using `sudo apt-get install libncurses5-dev` or an equivalent (or ask Mr K)
-1. Run `make compile` and ensure there are no errors.
+1. Run `make compile` while in the same directory as giga and ensure there are no errors.
 If there are errors, cry and do not continue.

 To run:
-0. Run `./giga` to open giga with an empty buffer, or `./giga data/beemovie.txt`, for example, to open giga with a file already opened.
+0. While in the same directory as giga, run `./giga` to open giga with an empty buffer, or `./giga data/beemovie.txt`, for example, to open giga with a file already opened.
 1. Press ^Q at any time (except during an input prompt) to quit.